matteobreschi/bajes/README.md

 the pipeline will be written into a bash executable (`/path/to/outdir/jobname.sub`).
 For more details, visit [`conifg_example`](https://github.com/matteobreschi/bajes/tree/release/v0.3.0/docs/config_example.ini).

-The pipeline incorporates an interface with reduced-order-quadratude (ROQ) interpolants.
+The GW pipeline incorporates an interface with reduced-order-quadratude (ROQ) interpolants.
 In particular, the ROQ pipeline relies on the output provided by [`JenpyROQ`](https://github.com/gcarullo/JenpyROQ).

 ## Credits